 Summary

-Regular exercise is a cornerstone of a healthy lifestyle, offering numerous benefits such as improved heart health, stronger immunity, better mental well-being, and enhanced physical strength.
-Selecting the right type of exercise based on your current fitness level—whether it’s low-impact walking or high-intensity interval training—can help you safely and sustainably enjoy these benefits.
-Setting realistic goals, making exercise a social activity, and prioritizing recovery are key strategies for long-term success.
+Regular exercise is essential for a healthy lifestyle, boosting heart health, immunity, mental well-being, and physical strength.
+Choosing exercises that fit your fitness level—like walking or high-intensity training helps you safely enjoy these benefits.
+Setting realistic goals, staying social, and prioritizing recovery support long-term success.

-To learn more, the American Heart Association, CDC, and Mayo Clinic provide valuable resources and guidance on maintaining an active lifestyle tailored to individual health needs.
+For more, visit resources from the American Heart Association, CDC, and Mayo Clinic on staying active for your health needs.